February 25, 2025

 - If you are looking to do this, please reach out to support

-- If your device is older, it might not be able to take full advantage of the GCI Wi-Fi modem, if so, you may not get connected like you would expect
+- If your device is older, it might not be able to take full advantage of the GCI WiFi modem, if so, you may not get connected like you would expect

 - Please reach out to support for guidance.

-Interference with your Wi-Fi signal may also be causing poor performance.
-You may need to relocate your gateway if you are getting interference.
+Interference with your WiFi signal may also be causing poor performance.

 - A high number of neighboring wireless modems (particularly in subdivisions, town homes or a high-rise building)